 - resource allocation and strategy.

-The risk and opportunities management process is furthermore externally focused to ensure the timely identification of new emerging risks and opportunities and the assessment of the effectiveness of risk responses thereto.
+The risk and opportunities management process is furthermore also externally focused to ensure the timely identification of new emerging risks and opportunities and the assessment of the effectiveness of timely responses thereto.

-The Company has outsourced its technology and information operations to a credible service provider via a comprehensive Service Level Agreement.
-The Service Level Agreement of the operator, which deals with, inter alia, key deliverables such as system and user support, system availability, cyber-risk management, virus protection, telephony and other general controls, is reviewed annually and compliance monitored.
+The Company has outsourced its technology and information operations to credible service providers via comprehensive Service Level Agreements.
+The Service Level Agreements of the service providers, which deal with, inter alia, key deliverables such as system and user support, system availability, cyber risk management, virus protection, telephony and other general controls, are reviewed annually and compliance monitored.
 Technology and information service management is based on the international ITIL (Information Technology Infrastructure Library) framework.

 The technology and information risk management process is included in the combined assurance process of the Company and aligned to COBIT (Control Objectives for Information and Related Technologies).
 A business continuity plan has been formalised and successful tests performed on the back-up and disaster recovery process.